Vatican’s Holy Week to proceed but without public amid virus

 But Bruni added: “As things stand, under study are the ways they would be carried out and who would participate while respecting the security measures put in place to avoid spread of the coronavirus.”
 He added that in any case, faithful will be able to follow the ceremonies on TV, radio and through online media.

+April 12 is Easter Sunday, when normally tens of thousands of faithful would fill St. Peter’s Square for an outdoor papal Mass and to listen to Pope Francis’ speech and receive his blessing delivered from the central balcony of St. Peter’s Basilica.

+Although Easter itself wasn’t specified in the Vatican statements, it appeared likely restrictions on large gatherings might well continue in Italy.
+The Italian government has said it would decide whether measures, now in effect through April 3, would need extension or tightening.

-Holy Week begins with Palm Sunday on April 5, culminating on Easter Sunday a week later, with tradition calling for an outdoor Masses in St. Peter’s Square on both Sundays.
-Tens of thousands of faithful usually turn out for the celebration.
+Holy Week begins with Palm Sunday on April 5, with tradition calling for an outdoor Mass in the square also on that day, when faithful clutch palm fronds and olive branches.

 Italy is under severe lockdown, with the public restricted from leaving their homes except to buy food, go to work or a few other urgent reasons, and when outside must stay at least one meter (about three feet) away from each other.
 The disease for most people causes only mild or moderate symptoms.
 For some, it can cause more severe illness.